 Galène videoconference server

 Galène's server side is implemented in Go, and uses the Pion implementation of WebRTC.
-The server is regularly tested on Linux/amd64 and Linux/arm64; it has also been shown to run on Linux/armv7 and Linux/mips (OpenWRT), and even on Windows.
-It should in principle be portable to other systems, including Mac OS X. The default client is implemented in Javascript, and works on recent versions of all major web browsers, both on desktop and mobile (but see the FAQ for caveats with specific browsers).
+The server is portable: it is tested on Linux/amd64 and Linux/arm64, and also runs on Linux/armv7, Linux/mips (OpenWRT), Mac OS X, and Windows.
+The default client is implemented in Javascript, and works on recent versions of all major web browsers, both on desktop and mobile (but see the FAQ for caveats with specific browsers).

 While traffic is encrypted and authenticated from sender to server and again from server to receiver, Galène does not perform end-to-end encryption: anyone who controls the server might, in principle, be able to access the data being exchanged.
-For best security, you should install your own server.
+For best privacy, you should install your own server (either manually or through Yunohost).

 Galène's is not the only self-hosted WebRTC server.
 High-quality alternatives include Janus and Jitsi.

 Galène is free and open source software, subject to the MIT licence.
-Galène's development was partly supported by Nexedi.
+Part of Galène's development was supported by Nexedi.

 In order to invite other users, click on your username in the left pane and choose Invite user.